kevin154/CarND-PID-Control-Project/README.md

 ## Implementation and Parameter Tuning

 Two PID controllers are implemented, one for controlling the steering angle of the vehicle and the other for controlling the speed.
-In order to effectively control the vehicle and prevent excessive oscillations the three PID Controller parameters P, I and D corresponding to the weights placed on the proportional, integral, and derivative errors respectively need to be fine tuned.
+In order to effectively control the vehicle and prevent excessive oscillations the three PID Controller parameters P, I and D corresponding to the weights placed on the proportional, integral, and derivative errors respectively need to be tuned appropriately.

 The three parameters are defined as follows: